opendp/opendp/docs/source/getting-started/tabular-data/index.rst

     If the success or failure of ``scan_csv`` has effects outside a trusted environment, this information leak may violate differential privacy.
+    To avoid this, one option is to use ``infer_schema=False`` and then explicitly cast values to the desired type.
-    Instead, use a schema-bearing source such as Parquet or a database table, or load columns as strings via ``infer_schema=False`` and cast them explicitly.
+    Alternatively, you may use a schema-bearing file type such as `Parquet <https://docs.pola.rs/user-guide/io/parquet/>`_, or reference the database directly,
+    either `reading a database table into memory <https://docs.pola.rs/user-guide/io/database/>`_, or (experimental feature) executing your query on the database with :py:func:`~opendp.extras.sql.execute_on_database`.

+    If you do stick with ``scan_csv``,
-    Using ``ignore_errors=True`` avoids some parsing failures,
+    using ``ignore_errors=True`` avoids some parsing failures,
-    but it may silently change the loaded data and reduce utility, so it should be used deliberately rather than by default.
+    but it may silently change the loaded data and reduce utility.
     See the `Polars scan_csv documentation <https://docs.pola.rs/api/python/stable/reference/api/polars.scan_csv.html>`_
     for more schema and error-handling options.